 III.
 DEFINITIONS

-A. “Lamp recycling facility” means a facility operated to remove, recover, and recycle for reuse mercury or other hazardous materials from fluorescent or high intensity discharge lamps.
-(Minn.
-Stat. § 116.93, Subd.
-1)
+A. “Lamp recycling facility” means a facility operated to remove, recover, and recycle for reuse mercury or other hazardous materials from fluorescent or high intensity discharge lamps

 B. “Mixed municipal solid waste” means garbage, refuse, and other solid waste that is aggregated for collection but does not include auto hulks, street sweepings, ash, construction debris, mining waste, sludges, tree and agricultural wastes, tires, lead acid batteries, motor and vehicle fluids and filters, and other materials collected, processed, and disposed of as separate waste streams.
-(Minn.
-Stat. § 115A.03, Subd.
-21)

 C. “Packaging” means a container and any appurtenant material that provide a means of transporting, marketing, protecting, or handling a product and includes pallets and packing such as blocking, bracing, cushioning, weatherproofing, strapping, coatings, closures, inks, dyes, pigments, and labels.
-(Minn.
-Stat. § 115A.03, Subd.
-22b)

 D. “Postconsumer materials” means a finished material that would normally be discarded as a solid waste having completed its life cycle as a consumer item.
-(Minn.
-Stat. § 115A.03, Subd.
-24b)

-E. “Rechargeable battery” means a sealed nickel-cadmium battery, a sealed lead acid battery, or any other rechargeable battery, except certain dry cell batteries or a battery exempted by the Commissioner of the Pollution Control Agency (PCA) (Commissioner).
-(Minn.
-Stat. § 115A.9157)
+E. “Rechargeable battery” means a sealed nickel-cadmium battery, a sealed lead acid battery, or any other rechargeable battery, except certain dry cell batteries or a battery exempted by the Commissioner of the Minnesota Pollution Control Agency (PCA) (Commissioner).

 F. “Recyclable commodities” means materials, pieces of equipment, and parts which are not reusable but which contain recoverable resources.
-(Minn.
-Stat. § 115A.15, Subd.
-1a(a))

 G. “Recyclable materials” means materials that are separated from mixed municipal solid waste for the purpose of recycling or composting, including paper, glass, plastics, metals, automobile oil, batteries, source-separated compostable materials, and sole source food waste streams that are managed through biodegradative processes.
 Refuse-derived fuel or other material that is destroyed by incineration is not a recyclable material.
-(Minn.
-Stat. § 115A.03, Subd.
-25a)

 H. “Recycling” means the process of collecting and preparing recyclable materials and reusing the materials in their original form that do not cause the destruction of recyclable materials in a manner that precludes further use.
-(Minn.
-Stat. § 115A.03, Subd.
-25b)

 I. “Resource conservation” means the reduction in the use of water, energy, and raw materials.
-(Minn.
-Stat. § 115A.03, Subd.
-26a)

 J. “Reusable commodities” means materials, pieces of equipment, parts, and used supplies which can be reused for their original purpose in their existing condition.
-(Minn.
-Stat. § 115A.15, Subd.
-1a(b))

 K. “Source-separated compostable materials” means materials that: